dustinmichels/biol338-final-project/report/writeup.md

 My goal in this paper was to employ some of the tactics of the Turnbaugh et al paper-- understanding the functional differences between metagenomes using heat maps-- to the domain of the Sunagawa et al. paper, characterizing functional differences between ocean regions.

+Questions:
+* Which are the dominant functional and taxonomic groups?
+*

 One thing to note: I am interested in the challenge of ensuring reproducibility in bioinformatics projects, and have attempted to structure this investigation for maximum reproducibility.
 Namely,

 * All files are being stored (at various stages) using a public GitHub repository (See: <https://github.com/dustinmichels/biol338-final-project/tree/master>).
 The code associated with this draft is tagged as "draft01" and be retrieved in its entirety from GitHub.